rtcharity/resources.eahub.org/content/evaluation_and_strategy/sams-guide-to-recruitment.md

 **FOLLOW UP**

 • Chase up.
-If you have asked people to do something like donate to effective charities then send emails to check they have done it
+If you have asked people to do something like donate to effective charities, then send emails to check they have done that.

-• Offer an event as follow up.
+• Offer an event as a follow-up.
 For example, a dinner or a social event.